-Finally, as briefer illustrations I shall consider situations where there is no immediate dialogue context, i.e. where the user's input or system's output are not part of an interactive sequence, though this need not imply that the system has no previously acquired information about the user.

-I shall use a single example to illustrate the non-dialogue cases, i.e. one-shot exchanges or single communications, the latter confined in the present generation context to system outputs.
-Conventional database query is an obvious one-shot case since, apart from question recording to deal with ellipsis or more efficient searching, and possibly ad hoc sub-dialogue to handle question defects like syntax errors, current front ends cannot treat input sequences as groups and recognise the user goals or plans motivating them.
+Finally, I shall consider situations where there is no immediate dialogue context for the system to use, i.e. where the user's input or system's output are not part of an interactive sequence.
+Quite apart from the beginning of ordinary dialogue, these situations may occur naturally with some task systems, even if the task is complex and follow-up dialogue is possible; they need not however imply that the system has no previously acquired information about the user.
+They also occur with more restricted tasks like conventional database query, where current front ends, apart from question recording to deal with ellipsis or more efficient searching, and possibly ad hoc sub-dialogue to handle question defects like syntax errors, operate on a one-shot exchange basis and cannot treat input sequences as groups and recognise the user goals or plans motivating them.
 But this is a somehat artificial limitation, as it would be preferable in at least some applications to have a more powerful consultation front end exploiting the database management system as a tuple getter.
 Operational plant control is a more natural example since there will be occasions where, even with a powerful front end, simple exchanges or unidirectional messages will be appropriate, and where the user is not necessarily seeking advice.
 For present purposes the assumption is that the system has some available modelling information, say obtained through earlier interaction, so it is not modelling the user solely on the basis of the specific current input.